Keep the Trail Access info current...

 For the return trip, head down the stairs next to the toilet block to the toboggan run.
 When you reach a former road, turn left along the track, climbing over a gate to cross the toboggan run.
 Continue walking along the old road until you reach the track you climbed earlier.
 Head down the track for about 400 metres to the junction.
 Turn right and walk another 400 metres to the 10 mile car park.

-If you wish to extend the walk by an hour to Mt Victoria, on the return trip take the signposted track to Mt Victoria and follow the directions for the walk below.
+If you wish to extend the walk by an hour to Mount Victoria, on the return trip take the signposted track to Mount Victoria and follow the directions for the walk below.

 Today most of the mountain is parkland.
 It is a accessed by a sealed road and is a popular tourist destination.
 In winter it attracts families to play in the snow.
 There is a 21 metre high lookout tower on the summit accessed by a strange double helix staircase.
 From the top there are impressive views of the mountains and forests, as well as the farmlands and towns of the Yarra Valley.